gregv21v/puzzle-generator2/README.md

         you adjust the radius and the position of the piece.

 * Add the ability to edit the width and height of the canvas
-* Add the ability to resize the different panels (first add the ability to close and open the panels)
-* Add the ability to combine different shapes together
+* Add the ability to combine different shapes together (requires multiple selection)
     * How to:
         - you can create a list of sides that includes the sides of both shapes
-* Add the ability to change the color of each piece, both the background and the border
+* Add the ability to change the color of each piece, both the fill and the border (you can change the fill)
-* Add the ability to save and load pieces as json
 * Add the ability to show or display labels on the pieces themselves
 * Add the ability to select multiple pieces and change the constraints on all the selected pieces
+    * How to:
+        - store an array of pieces then in the constraints panel only show the constraints that are common to all selected pieces
+* Add the ability to move the canvas around
+    - Only move the canvas when the scroll wheel is clicked down

+* Create a log that allows you to debug any errors that occur in the app